JuliaDynamics/DiscreteEvents.jl/docs/src/approach.md

 ![timed automaton](images/state.png)

-Again we need a data structure for the server (state …).
-We define states and events and implement a `δ` transition function with two methods.
-Thereby we dispatch on states and events.
-Since we don't implement all combinations of states and events, we may implement a fallback transition.
+Again you need a data structure for the server (state …).
+You define states and events and implement a `δ` transition function with two methods.
+Thereby you dispatch on states and events.
+Since you don't need to implement all combinations of states and events, you may implement a fallback transition.

 ```julia
 using Simulate, Printf, Random